SoWieMarkus/TrackmaniaCOTDRestAPI/README.md

 ### Get the result of a cup of the day

 **IMPORTANT** The `zone` attribute is NOT a Json-Object ^^' You ask why? ...
 Well I was to lazy to create a new repository to store the zones.
-So if you want you the zone object make sure to deserialize it! ^^
+So if you want to use the zone object make sure to deserialize it! ^^

 GET `/cotd/<year>/<month>/<day>`